 Question No (50) ‘Jack Ma Yun’ (retired on 10th September, 2019 ) is the founder of ‘Alibaba Group’.
 Alibaba have operations in how many countries?

 Answer: 200 countries and territories till 2018.

 Thank You For Read This Post’s Questions Answers.
-We Hope That You Enjoy These Single Liner World Hardest GK Questions Answers Set.
+We Hope That You Enjoy These Single Liner World Hardest and Toughest GK Questions Answers Set.

 If You Love Please Do Share With Your Friends Too.

 Comment Below if you want another set of Tough GK Questions in World.

 Thanks and Regards,